Apprenticeship Ambassadors Initiative in the Hanover Region

-Our training ambassadors are young people who are currently completing vocational training.
-They inform school students about their training profession – including all the opportunities and possibilities, but also the challenges.
-The trainees are briefed in detail in advance and prepared for their assignments.
+Our apprenticeship ambassadors are young people who are currently completing vocational training.
+They inform students about their chosen trade—including all the opportunities and possibilities, as well as the challenges.
+The apprentices receive detailed briefings in advance and are prepared for their assignments.

-Interested schools and teachers can invite them to lessons, training fairs, or other career orientation events.
+Interested schools and teachers can invite them to participate in classes, attend an apprenticeship fair, or take part in other career-oriented events.

-In line with the peer learning concept, our training ambassadors are not only experts in their profession.
-They themselves were recently faced with the question of choosing a career and are therefore closer to the students' everyday lives.
+In line with the peer-learning concept, our apprenticeship ambassadors are not just experts in their professions.
+They themselves were recently faced with the question of choosing a career and are therefore more attuned to the students’ lived experiences.

-• With their personal accounts of their motivation and career paths, they engage with students on an equal footing and encourage them to think about their career choices.
+- Through their personal accounts of their motivation and career paths, they connect with students on a personal level and encourage them to think critically about their career choices.

-• They make it easier for students to ask questions openly, can address prejudices, break down stereotypes, and, as role models, encourage them to take their first steps into training.
+- They make it easier for students to ask questions openly, address preconceptions, break down stereotypes, and, as role models, encourage students to take their first steps toward vocational training.

-• Last but not least, they highlight specific training opportunities in the Hanover region and can share their experiences of starting a career.
+- Last but not least, they highlight specific apprenticeship opportunities in the Hannover region and share their experiences about starting a career.

-We recommend visits from training ambassadors from grade 9 onwards, as part of career orientation and during regular lessons.
-However, we are also happy to look for opportunities for individual career orientation concepts.
+We recommend having training ambassadors visit starting in 9th grade, as part of career orientation and during regular class time.
+However, we’re also happy to work with you to explore opportunities for individual career orientation programs.

-The teacher responsible should prepare the students for the exchange with the ambassadors in advance (e.g., prepare questions, determine career fields, collect ideas and prejudices) to enable the young people to participate.
+In advance, the responsible teacher should prepare the students for the exchange with the ambassadors (e.g., developing questions, identifying career fields, gathering ideas and preconceptions) to encourage the students’ active participation.

-A teacher must always be present during the event to ensure supervision.
+A teacher must always be present during the event to ensure that the duty of supervision is fulfilled.

 Implementation

-An ambassador assignment usually lasts 90 minutes, during which the trainees give the students an insight into their apprenticeship professions.
+An ambassador session typically lasts 90 minutes, during which the apprentices introduce the students to their respective apprenticeship professions.

-This can take the form of discussions, PowerPoint presentations, or short practical experiences; the choice is up to the ambassadors.
-The format is as varied as the professions themselves, so please contact the relevant providers in advance for details.
+This can take the form of discussions, PowerPoint presentations, or brief hands-on activities; the choice is up to the ambassadors.
+The format is therefore as varied as the professions themselves; for details, please feel free to contact the respective providers’ representatives in advance.

 Follow-up

-For sustainable and effective career guidance, the newly acquired information and knowledge about the various occupational fields should be reflected upon:
+To ensure sustainable and effective career guidance, students should reflect on the newly acquired information and knowledge about the various career fields:

-• What qualities and requirements should you have for an apprenticeship?
+- What qualities and prerequisites should one have for vocational training?

-Maintain and utilize contacts: Remind your students that they can use the contacts they have made with the training ambassadors for internship or training inquiries at their companies or businesses.
+Maintain and utilize contacts: Remind your students once again that they can use the contacts they’ve established with the apprenticeship ambassadors to inquire about internships or apprenticeships at their respective businesses or companies.

-Feel free to pass on the contact details of the organizing institution; we are always happy to answer any questions you may have about training.
+Please also feel free to share the contact information for the organizing institution; we’re always happy to answer any questions you may have about vocational training.

-Please also stay in touch with the organizers and feel free to pass on feedback and results of the ambassadors' work!
+Please stay in touch with the organizers as well, and feel free to share feedback and the results of the ambassadors’ involvement!

-If you are interested in using training ambassadors in your lessons, you can contact the institutions responsible for the respective occupational fields directly using the institutions and contacts listed below
+If you are interested in involving training ambassadors in your lessons, you can contact the institutions responsible for the respective occupational fields directly using the information below

 Hanover Chamber of Crafts

-The Hanover Chamber of Skilled Crafts is a modern, high-performing public-law corporation.
-Based on its statutory mandate under the Crafts and Trades Regulation Code, it represents the interests of skilled crafts businesses and their employees and trainees in dealings with politicians, business, society, and the public.
+© HWKThe Hanover Chamber of Crafts is a modern, high-performing public-law corporation.
+Based on its statutory mandate under the Crafts and Trades Code, it represents the interests of craft businesses, their employees, and apprentices vis-à-vis policymakers, the business community, society, and the general public.

-In addition to representing interests, performing sovereign tasks, and providing training in the skilled trades, it offers its member companies a wide range of consulting and other services.
+In addition to advocating for these interests, carrying out public functions, and providing vocational training, it offers its member businesses a wide range of consulting and support services.

-This also includes the topic of "recruiting young talent," among other things, with the use of training ambassadors from the following areas:
+This includes the area of “recruiting the next generation of talent,” among other things, through the use of training ambassadors from the following sectors:

 Contact